Becoming Immutable: How Ethereum is Made: Introduction

-Similarly to our analysis of the competition between Rsync-bot and Titan-bot, \cite{capponi2024price} also studies searchers competing to exploit CEX-DEX arbitrage opportunities.
-However, they consider an earlier period in which searchers competed by submitting transactions to the public mempool and engaging in \textit{priority fee auctions} --- i.e., because all transactions are included in the block and ordered by priority fee, the winning searcher is the one paying the highest fee.
-The current market structure and nature of the competition between searchers are very different, with searchers submitting directly to builders, builders selecting which searchers' transactions to include, and frequent integration between searchers and builders.\footnote{Also notable is \cite{capponi2024price-private}, in which the same authors develop a theory of searchers' competition when transactions are sent privately to builders.}
+Third, our paper relates to the growing literature on the microstructure of blockchain-based trading and decentralized exchanges.
+This literature studies how decentralized trading mechanisms shape liquidity, arbitrage, and execution outcomes.
+The most closely related paper is \cite{capponi2024price}, which also studies competition between arbitrage bots for the same CEX--DEX arbitrage opportunities.
+However, that paper examines an earlier period (i.e., pre-PBS) in which searchers competed by submitting transactions to the public mempool and engaging in \textit{priority fee auctions}.
+The current market structure, and the nature of competition between searchers, are very different: searchers now submit transactions directly to builders, builders decide which searcher transactions to include, and searchers and builders are often vertically integrated.\footnote{See also \cite{capponi2024price-private}, who develop a theory of searcher competition when transactions are sent privately to builders.} Other related papers include \cite{lehar2025decentralized}, which analyzes the economics of Uniswap as an automated market maker; \cite{milionis2022automated}, which shows how stale prices generate arbitrage opportunities and losses for liquidity providers; and \cite{capponi2025liquidity}, which studies decentralized exchanges from a market-microstructure perspective.
+By observing non-winning blocks, our paper identifies two outcomes that standard blockchain data cannot reveal directly: inclusion risk and cross-block variation in execution quality.

-Also related are \cite{oz2023time} and \cite{schwarz2023time}, who study how proposers decide when to request the winning block.
-They argue that this choice is partially strategic, as builders’ bids tend to increase during the auction cycle.
-Delaying the selection of the winning block can, therefore, lead to higher payments to the proposer. \cite{wahrstatter2023time} and \cite{heimbach2023ethereum} provide an empirical analysis of Ethereum block production from September 2022 to May 2023, a period during which proposer-builder separation (PBS) became the dominant mechanism for block construction on Ethereum.

-Finally, \cite{pai2024structural} develops a theory of integration between builders and searchers, based on the idea that an integrated searcher's payment to a builder reflects the full value of including the transaction.
-In contrast, non-integrated searchers pay less than the full value to retain a profit if their transaction is included.
-This has implications for builder competition, as it suggests that builders integrated with searchers enjoy a competitive advantage over non-integrated builders.
-These insights are relevant to our analysis.
-In particular, we observe integrated searchers submitting the same arbitrage transaction both to the builder with whom they are integrated and to others with whom they are not.
-In such cases, the payment offered to the integrated builder is consistently higher than that offered to non-integrated builders.
-We interpret this higher payment as reflecting the true value of transaction inclusion.